Animal Experiences

-AAA is suitable for everyone, including people experiencing mild to moderate mental health issues, such as depression and anxiety, social anxiety, isolation, stress, life transitions and recovery.
+Wellbeing sessions At Birkhill House incorporate animal assisted activities with crafts, gardening and other seasonal endeavours that have to do with smallholding life.
+We strive for these sessions to be holistic and individually tailored for the needs of each attending individual or group.
+These sessions are suitable for everyone, including people experiencing mild to moderate mental health issues, such as depression and anxiety, social anxiety, isolation, stress, life transitions and recovery.
 It is also helpful for those with Autistic Spectrum condition (ASC) and/or AD(H)D.

+We have put a lot of effort into making the offering as accessible as possible to people in our community and beyond.
+Sometimes we find that volunteering slots are more appropriate than structured sessions but we can work with you to figure out will be best.
 If you are interested in a regular volunteering slot, visit our Volunteering page here and complete the application.
 Otherwise, follow the links below to register interest and view prices.

 Please read on to find out more about the theory of Animal Assisted Activity and how it works.